volcaninha/testing/README.md

 ```bash
 python3 doi_citationfinder.py
 ```
 This will start a web server that exposes the Gradio interface on port 7860.
-You can access tha application by navigating to `http://localhost:7860`in your web browser.
+You can access the application by navigating to `http://localhost:7860` in your web browser.

-4. Upload a PDF file using the Gradio interface
+4. Upload a PDF file using the Gradio interface.
+Drag or click to pick a file.
 5. Click "Find Citation" to retrieve the citation in BibTex format

-## Build the Docker image and run the container
+## Create a containerized version using the Dockerfile

-A Docker image is avilable to run the application.
+A Dockerfile is avilable to run the application.
 Note that you'll need to have Docker installed on your system and the `docker`command available in your shell.
 1. To build the image, navigate to the project directory and run the following command:
 ```bash
 docker build -t doi-citation-finder